neucom-aps/axon-sdk/README.md

 ```

 ## Network visualization
-Visualization tools are available to inspect the network topology and the spiking chronogram.
-They can be triggered with `VIS=1` without modifying the source code.
+Visualizations are available to help inspect and debug your network:
+- Topology visualization
+- Spike dynamics chronogram

+To trigger the visualizations, call your code with the environment variable `VIS=1`.

 ```bash
 VIS=1 python simulate.py